sik84/football-formation-analytics/README.md

 No issues were identified in the current sample dataset.

-## Data Quality

-Before performing the KPI analysis, several data quality checks were conducted to ensure that the dataset was suitable for analysis.

-The checks included:

-* Missing values in the core KPI fields (`goals`, `shots`, and `shots_on_target`).
-* Logical inconsistencies, such as more goals than shots or more shots on target than total shots.
-* Duplicate team-level match statistics based on the combination of `match_id` and `team_id`.

-No issues were identified in the current sample dataset.

 ## SQL Analysis

 The offensive performance analysis was conducted using SQL queries that combine tactical formation data with team-level match statistics.